KMFleischer/NCL-ipython-notebooks/README.md

 ## Known Problems

 The examples won't run correctly online in GitHub because the NCL kernel and ImageMagicks is not installed.
+Download the notebooks, install the NCL kernel and ImageMagicks and run the notebooks on your local computer
+	jupyter notebook